MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ms.date: 07/11/2023
 ---

-# Publish your app with the SaaS offer configuration
+# Publish your app with the integrated SaaS offer

 After the offer is live in the marketplace, you need to link the offer to your app and publish the updated app in the store.
 The customers can purchase paid apps from the marketplace.